 1. Pinot Noir | Bright Crimson

-Bright in colour, Pinot Noir is packed with red cherry fruits and an intense flavour.
-Expect earthy spices and complex mushroom notes that lead to a velvety long finish.
-McWilliam’s McW 660 Reserve Tumbarumba Pinot Noir is the ideal wine to pair with roasted duck with cherries or mushroom risotto.
+Bright in colour, Pinot Noir is the lightest of the Red wine varietals.
+Some Pinot Noirs, depending on the winemaking can also be quite translucent with minimal colour extracted from the grape.
+Pinot Noir is packed with red cherry fruits and an intense flavour.
+Pinot Noir can also have quite an “earthy” flavour to it (like mushrooms), sometimes floral.
+Our pick: McWilliam’s McW 660 Reserve Tumbarumba Pinot Noir is the ideal wine to pair with roasted duck or mushroom risotto.

 2. Tempranillo | Garnet

-This vibrant rouge variety holds aromas of plum, peppery red currants and cherry fruit.
+Tempranillo shows off a garnet colour which can vary from purple tones to a “orangey-red”.
+This vibrant rouge variety can derive from any combination of plum, red currant, raspberry and cherry fruit flavours.
 The palate is soft but full-bodied, with flavours of mulberry and spicy red currants, and cherry.
-The McWilliam’s Off The Press Shiraz Tempranillo can be described as bold and spicy.
+Our pick: The McWilliam’s Off The Press Shiraz Tempranillo can be described as bold and spicy.

 3. Cabernet Sauvignon | Deep Ruby